-A really useful guide we've co-funded is the Warmth from wood booklet (opens in new window).
-It gives details from real-life installations on cost, heat output and number of radiators fuelled.
+Cumbria Woodlands have great Warmth fuel information.
+They give details from real-life installations on cost, heat output and number of radiators fuelled.
 There are good sources of wood fuel in many parts of Cumbria.
-You can claim Renewable Heat Incentive payments for domestic biomass boiler installations - contact the Energy Saving Trust (opens in new window).
+You can claim Renewable Heat Incentive payments for domestic biomass boiler installations - contact the Energy Saving Trust.

 Modern wind turbines vary in size and power output.
 It is best to have the turbine high on a mast or tower.
 However small-scale building-integrated wind turbines are becoming available.
 Our renewable energy policy (CS16) does not prevent small scale wind turbines, but we do have to consider the landscape impacts.

 These transfer heat from the ground into a building to provide space heating.
 They can also pre-heat domestic hot water.
 If you are considering ground source heat pumps you need to use electricity to operate the pump.

 Air source heat exchange systems vary in size, but can be as small as a standard bathroom or kitchen fan.
 They are relatively easy to install, energy efficient and extract heat from the air outside for space heating inside, like a refrigerator in reverse.
 Air source heat pumps use electricity to operate the pump.